cosmos/testnets/replicated-security/removeme/README.md

 > Status: **STOPPED**

 The `removeme` chain was launched to test a bug fix on the provider chain: a `consumer-removal` proposal that passes should result in the consumer chain stopping at the specified `stop_time` and not before.
+The test was successful.

 * **Chain-ID**: `removeme`
 * **denom**: `urem`